-All continuing updates to APRS from that date onward are found on the APRS 1.2 proposed draft addendum.
+All new updates and additions to APRS since 2004 are found on the APRS 1.2 proposed draft addendum.

 For a comparison of what has been implemented in what clients, please see the Capabilities Chart

-THE STATE OF APRS as of July 2004: This APRS Specification version 1.1 represents additions, corrections, and deletions since the original APRS1.0 spec of 21 June 2000.
+APRS SPEC FINALIZED as of July 2004: This APRS Specification version 1.1 represents additions, corrections, and deletions since the original APRS1.0 spec of 21 June 2000.
 This edition represents the state of the APRS protocol and its usage through July 2004.
 As of this date, the state of the APRS users showed almost 27,000 stations worldwide of which:

 APRS Mobiles: Of these mobiles, it is interesting to note that almost 60% are transmitting APRS using the Kenwood D7 or D700 APRS radios but more significantly nearly 85% of all mobile APRS users, who view APRS data in their vehicles, use these radios as their only source of APRS data while mobile.
 Thus, to the extent that APRS is intended for tactical-real-time local display of data to end users, compatibility with these mobile users is a significant driver in the consideration of changes to the APRS Specification.
 Another interesting observation is that about 55% of all APRS stations are firmware devices (digis, TNC's and trackers and WX stations) that are not easily upgraded.
 This is a testiment to the stability of the APRS protocol and our desire to maintain compatibility with existing users where possible.